Graduate Student Grants

 Post-award information

 - All monies will be dispersed over the academic year of funding (July 1–May 15).
 All charges must be processed by June 1, thus it is recommended that all requests are submitted by May 15, to allow time for processing.
 Any monies not spent will be returned to the SGS grants program.
-Because grant funds cannot be carried over in the next fiscal year, no cost extensions cannot be granted.
+Because grant funds cannot be carried over into the next fiscal year, no cost extensions cannot be granted.

 - Once the project is over, all awardees must submit a final report to SGS.
 Please follow the final report template for this requirement.